yasenstar/ArchiMate_Ontology/README.md

 ![archi-html-report-027](img/archi/archi-html-report-027.png)

-The course is publishing in Udemy first, which can be accessed [here](https://www.udemy.com/course/build-ontology-view-with-learning-archimate/?referralCode=6A3B23ADD67551B38D2B), and later also shared in [YouTube channel](https://www.youtube.com/playlist?list=PL6DEHvciXKeUWWe--FiiSIyga0vt3kBpI), keep updating.
+The course is publishing in Udemy first, which can be accessed [here - Build Ontology View with ArchiMate 3.2 Specification](https://www.udemy.com/course/build-ontology-view-with-learning-archimate/?referralCode=6A3B23ADD67551B38D2B), and later also shared in [YouTube channel](https://www.youtube.com/playlist?list=PL6DEHvciXKeUWWe--FiiSIyga0vt3kBpI), keep updating.

 Any questions, welcome to raise in Discussion Board.
 (Year: 2024)